-Health professionals have knowledge about different types of traumas and their impact on Indigenous clients, including how intergenerational and historical trauma affects many Indigenous Peoples during health care experiences.
-Health professionals focus on the resilience and strength the client brings to the health care encounter.
+Physical therapists have knowledge about different types of trauma and their impact on Indigenous clients, including how intergenerational and historical trauma affects many Indigenous Peoples during healthcare experiences.
+Physical therapists focus on the resilience and strength the client brings to the healthcare encounter.

-- 6.1 Work with the client to incorporate their personal strengths that will support the achievement of their health and wellness goals. - 6.2 Recognize the potential for trauma (personal or intergenerational) in a client's life and adapt their approach to be thoughtful and respectful of this, including seeking permission before engaging in assessments or treatments. - 6.3 Recognize that colonialism and trauma may affect how clients view, access, and interact with the health care system. - 6.4 Recognize that Indigenous women, girls, two-spirit, queer, and trans Indigenous Peoples are disproportionately impacted by Indigenous-specific racism in the health care system and consider the impact gender-specific trauma may have on the client.
+- 6.1 Work with the client to incorporate their personal strengths that will support the achievement of their health and wellness goals. - Recognize the potential for trauma (personal or intergenerational) in a client's life and adapt their approach to be thoughtful and respectful of this, including seeking permission before engaging in assessments or treatments. - 6.3 Recognize that colonialism and trauma may affect how clients view, access, and interact with the healthcare system. - Recognize that Indigenous women, girls, two-spirit, queer, and trans Indigenous Peoples are disproportionately impacted by Indigenous-specific racism in the healthcare system and consider the impact gender-specific trauma may have on the client.